-Following the restructure of the Regulator in July 2015 and amendment to the Water and Sewerage Industry Act 2008, the Regulator will prepare a SOIR within three months before a regulated entity is required to submit a proposed price and service plan, or at any other time when directed to do so by the Minister.
+Following the restructure of the Regulator in July 2015 and amendment to the Industry Act, the Regulator will prepare a SOIR within three months before a regulated entity is required to submit a proposed price and service plan, or at any other time when directed to do so by the Minister.
 All reports will be made available on this website.

 In preparing the Report, the Regulator is required to consult with the Director of Public Health, the Director of the Environment Protection Authority, the Secretary of the responsible Department in relation to the Water Management Act 1999 and any other person that the Regulator considers appropriate.